vinaychilukuri/vinaychilukuri.github.io/_cases/3 - sales-sim.md

 ### Background

-During a strategy session, our CEO had announced that we  develop a new product -- a simulation for sales executives.
+During a strategy session, our CEO had announced that we develop a new product -- a training simulation for sales executives.
 He opined that since there were no effective trainings that teach a formal sales process to freshers, a simulation about the process of selling, would work well in this regard.
-Most of the people in the room looked looked confused without much context of the problem.
+Most of the people in the room looked confused without much context of the problem.

-### Bringing order to the chaos
+### Understanding the problem

 To bring clarity to the disucssion, I requested our CEO to go through the problem and the proposed solution in the format of a Business Model Canvas (BMC).
 I used the Lean Canvas framework to capture inputs from various stakeholders.

 ![lean-canvas](https://notion.imgix.net/https%3A%2F%2Fstatic.notion-static.com%2F616a5a261b6f43c3937d95fb80691ee8%2Fleancanvas.png?w=1.0&s=1a8a41ce66e919bf69a5bc8d93317051)

 This process helped everyone get a shared understanding of the problem.
-I have felt that the team had jumped to a solution that it was comfortable in building in the past than searching for one that effectively addresses the customer needs.
+Regarding the solution, however, I felt that the team had jumped to a solution that it was comfortable in building in the past than searching for one that effectively addresses the customer needs.

 > Is the proposed solution good enough to make a positive impact on a sales person's performance?
 Can we do something better?

 I voiced out my concern.
-The reply was that it definitely was not enough, but this was a step in the right direction.
-For me, the proposed solution was not convincing as a means to solve the pain.
+It definitely was not enough, but this was a step in the right direction -- was the reply.
+I did not find the proposed solution convincing as a means to solve the pain.

 ## User Research

 I sought agreement about talking to the users before jumping in to the solution mode, as I did not have any context of the world of Sales.
 I also wanted to know the impact of a lack of a formal training in Sales.
 My CEO proactively connected me with few of his contacts from the Sales community.

 <!-- *I jotted down the following questions that would act as a guide in the interviews*